On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Introduction

 There have been some works addressing the boundary problem.
-For example, IoU-smooth L1 \cite{yang2019scrdet} loss introduces the IoU factor, and modular rotation loss \cite{qian2019learning} increases the boundary constraint to eliminate the sudden increase in boundary loss and reduce the difficulty of model learning.
-However, these methods are still regression-based detection methods, and still have not solved the root cause as mentioned above.
+For example, IoU-smooth L1 loss \cite{yang2019scrdet} introduces the IoU factor, and modular rotation loss \cite{qian2021learning} increases the boundary constraint to eliminate the sudden increase in boundary loss and reduce the difficulty of model learning.
+However, these regression-based detection methods still have not solved the root cause as mentioned above.

-In this paper, we are aimed to find a more fundamental rotation detection baseline to solve the boundary problem.
-Specifically, we consider the prediction of the object angle as a classification problem to better limit the prediction results, and then we design a circular smooth label (CSL) to address the periodicity of the angle and increase the error tolerance between adjacent angles.
-Although the conversion from continuous regression to discrete classification , the impact of the lost accuracy on the rotation detection task is negligible.
+In this paper, we aim to devise a more fundamental rotation detection baseline to solve the boundary problem.
+Specifically, we consider object angle prediction as a classification problem to better limit the prediction results, and then we design a Circular Smooth Label (CSL) to address angle periodicity and to increase the tolerance between adjacent angles.
+We show that the rotation accuracy error due to the conversion from continuous prediction to discrete bins can be negligible by a fine-granularity.
 We also introduce four window functions in CSL and explore the effect of different window radius sizes on detection performance.
-After a lot of experiments and visual analysis, we find that CSL-based rotation detection algorithm is indeed a better baseline choice than the angle regression-based method on different detectors and datasets.
-Note the regression-based and CSL-based methods mentioned in subsequent chapters are divided according to the prediction form of the angle.
+We further design two Densely Coded Labels (DCL), which greatly reduce the length of the encoding while ensuring the angle prediction accuracy does not sacrifice.
+In order to eliminate the theoretical prediction errors caused by angle dispersion, We also propose an angle fine-tuning mechanism.
+Finally, we implement object heading detection on the basis of rotation detection, namely OHDet, and release a new dataset OHD-SJTU to the community.
+Through experiments and visual analysis, we show that CSL-based and DCL-based rotation detection algorithms are indeed better baseline choices than the angle regression-based protocol on different detectors and datasets.
+Note the regression-based, CSL-based and DCL-based protocols mentioned in the rest of the paper are named according to the prediction form of the angle.
+As a byproduct, we show how the object head can be effectively identified after detecting the rotating bounding box.